Site icon Welcome To Infinity

 However, for categorical or binary data, Euclidean distance is not a suitable measure.
 In these cases, other distance measures such as Hamming distance or Jaccard distance can be used.
 Hamming distance calculates the number of bit positions at which two strings differ, while Jaccard distance measures the similarity between two sets.

-For high-dimensional spaces, Euclidean distance is also not an efficient measure due to the curse of dimensionality.
+For high-dimensional spaces, Euclidean distance is also not an efficient measure due to the curse of .
 In these cases, Manhattan distance, which measures the distance along each dimension between two points, may be a more appropriate measure.
 Mahalanobis distance, which takes into account the correlations between the dimensions, is another alternative.

 Ultimately, the choice of distance metric depends on the type and structure of the data being analyzed.
 Experimentation with various distance measures can help find the most appropriate measure for a given application.